EMPHATICSoft/emphaticsoft/EventDisplay/WebDisplay/README.md

     - Better yet, deliver a container that runs this thing through a web server.
 Then we could deploy it anywhere we need to as a backup plan, and I could test it easiy.
   - Rotations from alignment constants.
 The geometry positions all go through the Geometry service right now which could in principle apply alignment constants.
 I'm going to have to convert angles from the alignment procedure into either Euler angles or 4x4 rotation matrices (it's a computer graphics thing; NOT Lorentz boost!).
   - How often do we have to update the Javascript side of this application?
 How often does the THREE.js API change?
 Not work with certain browsers?
 As a Javascript newcomer, I don't have easy answers to these questions.
 CMS made it work somehow, so I have some hope this won't be too bad...
-  - Add a screenshot button.  three.js has a tutorial for this.
   - Represent Assns<> between objects somehow.
 Maybe highlight parents and children a different color?
 Turns out we're not creating any Assns<> on EMPHATIC anyway.
-  - Use Object3D.userData to display a window of information about hovered objects.
-The magnet could display the magnetic field, or the SSDs could show a 2D view.
   - How to get parameter set that produced an arbitary product in ART!
     - Event is a ProductRetriever: https://github.com/art-framework-suite/art/blob/develop/art/Framework/Principal/Event.h
     - ProductRetriever can get Provenance by a ProductID: https://github.com/art-framework-suite/art/blob/develop/art/Framework/Principal/ProductRetriever.h